Ammar-Elsaeed/Seizure-Detection-CHB-MIT-dataset-/README.md

 > The CHB-MIT dataset consists of EEG recordings 24 participants, with 23 electrodes. the final column is the outcome column, with 0 indicating preictal, and 1 indicating ictal.
 ---
 ## Preprocessing
-for preprocessing, the following steps are needed:
+for preprocessing, the following steps are implemented:
 1. Filtering: as per literature, the functional frequency range for seizure detection is 2-20 Hz.
 However, most literature suggest using a pandbass filter with corner frequencies of 0.5 Hz and 36 Hz.
 2. Filter Banks: after the initial filter, we may apply filters to study each frequency band of interest on its own, namely, the delta, theta, alpha, beta and gamma bands.
 3. Mean normalization, min-max normalization. (these steps will be done after feature extraction)